 The World Scout Youth Forum takes place every three years, in conjunction with the World Scout Conference.
 The first Forum took place in 1971 in Japan.

-Brazil hosted the World Scout Youth Forum in 2011, and the next one will take place in Slovenia in 2014.
-For more information about the 2014 World Scout Youth Forum, visit http://scout.org/slovenia2014
+Slovenia hosted the World Scout Youth Forum in 2014, and the next one will take place in Azerbaijan in 2017.
+For more information about the 2017 World Scout Youth Forum page.

 Documentation from recent World Scout Youth Forums: